valencik/mastersAPSC/documents/thesis/thesis.md

 %- Get some screenshots of the NSR website. (automate?)
 %- Does the NSR website offer visualizations?
 %- Easy method of exporting data?
-%- Links to papers?
-Yes, DOI when available.
 %- How capable is it as a tool to explore further work?

-%- Introduction to NSR data?

 ## The Nuclear Science References Website
 The NNDC maintains the [NSR website](http://www.nndc.bnl.gov/nsr/) which serves a simple interface to the Nuclear Science References database.
 They offer four primary search interfaces, a quick search, text search, indexed search, and keynumber search.